 What is eTriage?

 Using eTriage, history take and check-in is carried out by patients on arrival, thanks to a bank of tablets with the clinically developed eTriage software.
-This means the patient only gives their history once, and they are automatically prioritised by clinical need, helping you identify your sickest patients quickly. eTriage is currently live in St Richard’s Hospital and Chichester Hospital Emergency Departments, and Queen Mary’s, Bexley, Urgent Treatment Centre.
+This means the patient only gives their history once, and they are automatically prioritised by clinical need, helping you identify your sickest patients quickly. eTriage is currently live in St Richard’s Hospital and Chichester Hospital Emergency Departments, and Queen Mary’s Hospital, Sidcup Urgent Treatment Centre.

 How does eTriage work?